vuosoft/batcher/batcherpack/README.md

 The records are assumed to be strings of variable length and they pass intact through the system and records stays in the order that they arrive.

-# To build a library and push to test Pypi:
+## To build a library and push to test Pypi:

+python3 setup.py sdist bdist_wheel

+python3 -m twine upload --repository testpypi dist/*

+## To install

+pip3 install -i https://test.pypi.org/simple/ batcher==0.0.2